-Judgment is involved in determining the provision for income taxes.
+Judgement is involved in determining the provision for income taxes.
 There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of business.

 The Group recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
-Details of income tax expense are disclosed in Note 29.
+As at 31 March 2016, the Group has tax payable of RM47,127,902 (2015 : RM52,320,384).